Slovak RepublicLearn even more about the Slovak Republic at oecd.org

 But graduation rates, while important, speak little to the quality of education received.
 The OECD’s Programme for International Student Assessment (PISA) reviews the extent to which students have acquired some of the knowledge and skills that are essential for full participation in modern societies.
 In 2012, PISA focused on examining students’ reading ability, skills in maths and level in sciences, as research shows that these skills are more reliable predictors of economic and social well-being than the number of years spent in school.

-The average student in the Slovak Republic scored 472 in reading literacy, maths and sciences, lower than the OECD average of 497 and one of the lowest rates in the OECD.
-On average, girls outperformed boys by 8 points, in line with the average OECD gap of 8 points.
+The average student in the Slovak Republic scored 472 in reading literacy, maths and sciences, lower than the OECD average of 497.
+On average, girls outperformed boys by 8 points, in line with the average OECD gap.

 The best-performing school systems manage to provide high-quality education to all students.
 In the Slovak Republic, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background is 150 points, much more than the OECD average of 96 points and the largest gap amongst OECD countries.
 This suggests the school system in the Slovak Republic does not provide equal access to high-quality education.